witnesschain/witnesschain/README.md

 ## Subfolders

 We have three subfolders, one for each of our apps: `server`, `ios-citizen`, and `ios-police`.
-Each folder contains all the associated code as well as a README indicating how you can run the app locally.
+Each folder contains all the associated code as well as a README with instructions for how to run the app locally.

+## GitHub

+You can also find our code in [the WitnessChain GitHub repositories](https://github.com/witnesschain).